devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 If you want you can just manually configure a reverse proxy in front of your GDK instance that does SSL termination for you.
-A good approach to this would be to use nginx for SSL termination on a VM with a static IP address.
+A good approach to this would be to use NGINX for SSL termination on a VM with a static IP address.
 It is also necessary to have a different external hostname for the container registry so your reverse proxy will need two virtual hosts configured and both will need SSL termination.